Steve Fifita

-Steve Fifita (born May 16, 1982) is a former American football defensive tackle.
+Steve Fifita (born May 16, 1982) is an American former professional football defensive tackle.
 He was originally signed by the Miami Dolphins as an undrafted free agent in 2006.
 He played college football at Utah.

-Early years
+Early life

 Fifita was twice an all-conference selection as well as an all-county selection at Fountain Valley High School in Fountain Valley, California.
 He was the team captain and defensive player of the year for the football team.
 In 1999, he made 62 unassisted tackles, 17 tackles for a loss and recovered four fumbles including one returned for a touchdown.
 On offense, he scored on runs of 55 and 65 yards.

 College career

 After being redshirted his freshman year at the University of Utah in 2001, Fifita played in 11 games including one start as a redshirt freshman in 2002.
 On the year, he had 16 total tackles, 1.5 tackles for loss, one interception for 14 yards, two fumble recoveries and one pass breakup.

 Fifita started all 12 games at nose guard during the 2003 season, earning an honorable mention All-Mountain West Conference selection.
 On the year he had 31 tackles, 8 tackles for a loss and three sacks.
 He posted a career-high six tackles against Texas A&M.

 As a junior in 2004, Fifita experienced a breakout season.
-He once again started all 12 games at nose guard, and earned a first-team All-Mountain West selection with 45 tackles, nine tackles for a loss and 4.5 sacks.
+He once again started all 12 games at nose guard and earned a first-team All-Mountain West selection with 45 tackles, nine tackles for a loss and 4.5 sacks.
 His 23 solo tackles were the most by a Utes lineman during the year while his sack total tied him for the team lead.

-During a 35-7 rout of Pittsburgh in the Fiesta Bowl, Fifita had five tackles, two tackles for a loss and a 12-yard sack in a performance that earned him defensive MVP honors.
+During a 35–7 rout of Pittsburgh in the Fiesta Bowl, Fifita had five tackles, two tackles for a loss and a 12-yard sack in a performance that earned him defensive MVP honors.

 Fifita earned his second consecutive All-Mountain West selection as a senior in 2005 with 44 tackles, 14 tackles for a loss and six sacks.

 Professional career

 Pre-draft

-Prior to the NFL Draft, Fifita was clocked at 5.16 seconds in the 40-yard dash.
+Prior to the NFL draft, Fifita was clocked at 5.16 seconds in the 40-yard dash.